 A SAN lets you protect multiple hostnames with a single SSL certificate.
 A DNS address could be a fully qualified domain name, such as access.example.com, or it could be a wildcard domain name, such as *.example.com.
 A wildcard domain name covers multiple subdomains, such as access.example.com, remote.example.com, and so forth.
 If you are going to use multiple hostnames for your site that are not covered by a wildcard certificate, be sure to define those as additional SANs.

 If you entered the fully qualified domain name as your subject's common name, you must re-enter this as the first SAN entry.
 If you wish to use IP addresses instead of DNS names, contact BeyondTrust Technical Support first.

 If you plan to use multiple B Series Appliances in an Atlas setup, it is recommended that you use a wildcard certificate that covers both your BeyondTrust site hostname and each traffic node hostname.
 If you do not use a wildcard certificate, adding traffic nodes that use different certificates will require a rebuild of the BeyondTrust software.

 - Click Create Self-Signed Certificate and wait for the page to refresh.
 The new certificate should now appear in the Security :: Certificates section.

 Update the BeyondTrust Appliance B Series

-To insure the reliability of your client software, BeyondTrust Technical Support builds a copy of your certificate into your software.
-Therefore, when you create a new certificate, you must send to BeyondTrust Technical Support a copy of your certificate and also a screenshot of your Status > Basics page to identify the B Series Appliance being updated.
+To ensure the reliability of your client software, BeyondTrust Technical Support builds a copy of your certificate into your software.
+When you create a new certificate, you must send BeyondTrust Technical Support a copy of your certificate and also a screenshot of your Status > Basics page to identify the B Series Appliance being updated.

 - Go to /appliance > Security > Certificates and export a copy of your new certificate.